HiveMQ Kubernetes Operator (legacy)

 The HiveMQ Platform Operator for Kubernetes (new) provides usability, stability, and performance enhancements and is the supported operator for HiveMQ 4.28 and future releases.

-Support and updates for the preceding HiveMQ 4.9 LTS version and the older HiveMQ Kubernetes Operator (legacy) will continue for 6 months after the HiveMQ 4.28 release, ending in November 2024.
+Support and updates for the older HiveMQ Kubernetes Operator (legacy) will continue for 12 months after the HiveMQ 4.28 release, ending in April 2025.
 For more information, see Flexible MQTT Platform Upgrades with HiveMQ and HiveMQ Versioning. |

 We highly recommend using the HiveMQ Platform Operator for your HiveMQ deployments on Kubernetes to ensure uninterrupted updates and support long into the future.
 For more information, see HiveMQ Platform Operator for Kubernetes.